 Here, some options such as filtering by content type are not available as the amount and type of content you can search in is set in the field validation tab, under the Content model section.

 Assets can additionally be searched by certain meta data types.
 These types are:

 Depending on the field type (like Text or Number), you can use the operators mentioned above to configure your search.

-Currently, if you just type in a keyphrase it will search in all of the text fields in the entry.
-However, if you prefix the keyphrase with a specific field name (for example
+Currently, if you just type in a keyphrase it will search through all of the text fields in the entry.
+However, if you prefix the keyphrase with a specific field name (for example,

-name : John) then you need to include the entire value (for example
+name : John) then you need to include the entire value (

 name : John Doe).

 author- why is it not searchable?